- We care. We help elderly Holocaust survivors in their old age.

 We are a member

 The Foundation for Holocaust Victims mirrors in many ways the long-term effort of the Joint Work Committee on Property Injustices to Holocaust Victims, which worked from 1998 to 2002.
 Under the leadership of former Deputy Prime Minister Dr. Pavel Rychetský, the Committee focused on studying the history of the Nazi persecution of Jewish citizens and, in particular, on the aryanization of property in the territory of today’s Czech Republic.
-At the instigation of the Joint Work Committee, Act No. 212/2000 Coll., Act on the mitigation of certain property injustices caused by the Holocaust, was adopted by the Parliament of the Czech Republic on 20 June 2000.
+At the instigation of the Joint Work Committee, Act No. 212/2000 Coll., on the mitigation of certain property injustices caused by the Holocaust, was adopted by the Parliament of the Czech Republic on 20 June 2000.
 One of the key proposals of the Joint Work Committee included the establishment of a foundation that would perform long-term work on mitigating injustices caused by the Holocaust.
 The foundation would receive funds from the so-called Foundation Investment Fund, which originated during the privatization of state property.
-As the Joint Work Committee claimed, a part of this property had been owned by Jewish individuals and legal entities and, as such, had been confiscated during Nazi occupation.
+The Joint Work Committee claimed, that a part of this property had been owned by Jewish individuals and legal entities and, as such, had been confiscated during the Nazi occupation.
 The original owners – had they survived the Holocaust – had not their property returned to them, due mostly to formal reasons.
 The property thus remained in the hands of the state.
-On the basis of conclusions and recommendations of the Joint Work Committee, the Federation of Jewish Communities in the Czech Republic established the Foundation for Holocaust Victims on 31 July 2000.
+On the basis of the conclusions and recommendations of the Joint Work Committee, the Federation of Jewish Communities in the Czech Republic established the Foundation for Holocaust Victims on 31 July 2000.